12 Best Hikes in Oahu Hawaii-Map Included

 You can find the trail along Kamehameha Highway.
 Along this highway, you will find either roadside parking for the trail or you can use the Sunset Beach Neighborhood Park’s parking lot.

-You will find a sign saying, “Mahalo” which marks the beginning of the trail near Sunset Beach Elementary school.
+You will find a sign saying, “Mahalo” which marks the beginning of the trail near Sunset Beach Elementary School.

 Ehukai Pillbox Hike Stats